GetOcean/ocean-public-docs/setup-simple-webserver.md

     $ echo "<h1>Hello World</h1>" > index.html

-Finally, run `http-server`
+## 3. Start the server

+Run `http-server` from the folder where you created the HTML file above.

     $ http-server

-You should see output like the following:
+You should see output, similar to the following:

     Starting up http-server, serving ./
     Available on: